 Thanks to our friends at UglyBadger.com for this helpful infographic.

 What makes a website capture and retain the attention of visitors?
 At first glance, an alluring website seems to rely on bold colors and imagery.
 Effective website design incorporates much more than that.
+First of all, it’s the quality of the website.
+At this point, quality website building software is the most important thing.
+A lot of reviewers agree that Gator website builder is one the best solutions for website building.

 When designing your website, keep the following basics in mind: